dzhsurf/gtk3-precompiled-libs-win-vs2019/README.md

-# How to build GTK-3 on native windows(msvc), not msys2,mingw,cygwin, etc..
+# How to build GTK-3 for native windows(msvc), not msys2,mingw,cygwin, etc...

 You could follow this guide to compile your gtk-3 libs.